What Is a Personal Loan?

 While it's possible to use a personal loan for just about anything, that doesn't mean it's always wise to do so.
 In general, it's a good idea to use a personal loan when it can improve your financial situation or provide necessary funds.
 Examples include:

 • Home renovations: If you want to make improvements to your home, a personal loan may be a better choice than a home equity loan or line of credit because it doesn't come with the threat of losing your home if you default.
+Additionally, many renovations can increase the value of your home, mitigating some of the costs of the debt.

-• Personal events: Weddings, divorce and funerals can be expensive, and it's not always possible to save up for such a major life event.
+• Personal events: Weddings, divorces and funerals can be expensive, and it's not always possible to save up for such a major life event.
 In these instances, a personal loan can provide much-needed funds at the right time.

 How to Compare Personal Loans